 Watching Roger Moore in A View to a Kill is a tough pill to swallow.
 Not only does he look too old, but also a little odd.
 He's had a nip and tuck since Octopussy.
 His hair is heavily lacquered, and his eyes look crazy — still unexplained.

-I feel bad saying that about dear old Sir Rog.
-Although he was always the first to laugh about how he became too old to play the role with any credibility, I'm sure he'd still laugh about it if he were here today.
+I feel bad saying that about dear old Sir Roge.
+Although he was always the first to laugh about how he became too old to play the role with any credibility.
+I'm sure he'd still laugh if he were here today.

 The pre-titles sequence has its The Man with the Golden Gun slide whistle moment.
 This time, it's in the guise of Gidea Park's cheesy cover of The Beach Boys' California Girls.
 Well, it makes me smile.
 Bond finds Miss World 1977, Mary Stävin, waiting for him in a submarine disguised as an iceberg.
-Rog unzips her snow jacket, and getting off with ladies more than young enough to be his daughter begins.
+Roge unzips her snow jacket, and getting off with ladies more than young enough to be his daughter begins.

 Bond stalwart Maurice Binder is back with a more imaginative title sequence than his lacklustre effort for Octopussy.
 Duran Duran does the honours for the title song, and it's a corker.

-One of the most jarring things about A View to a Kill is not just Roger's age but the age of the entire MI6 outfit against the energetic youthfulness of Christopher Walken as Max Zorin and Grace Jones as May Day.
+One of the most jarring things about A View to a Kill is not just Roger's age.
+It's also the age of the entire MI6 outfit against the energetic youthfulness of Christopher Walken as Max Zorin and Grace Jones as May Day.
 The trip to Ascot could be mistaken for an old people's home day trip to the races.

 Bond heads over to the Eiffel Tower to meet Achille Aubergine.
 Believe it or not, the detective was played by a Frenchman, Jean Rougerie — not a non-Frenchman doing a ridiculously over-the-top French accent.
 There's a great moment when Bond senses danger and eyes up a performing artist flying butterflies.
 Bond's hunch was correct.
 Aubergine feels incredibly smug with himself — "I, Achille Aubergine, intend to find out" — before he gets a fly in his soup.